 Please note that ordinary email is not secure.

-We'll never send emails to you requesting security or any other confidential information.
-Don’t reply to any such emails or disclose any personal information.
-If you think you’ve received a fraudulent email that's designed to look as if it was sent from us, forward the entire email including the header and footer to email@example.com then delete it from your email account.
+Some customers may receive an email claiming to be from APS or AFL with a link to what appears to be ours or AFL’s website, where they are prompted to enter their personal and account details.
+APS is in no way involved with this email and the website does not belong to us or AFL.
+APS will never send emails to its customers requesting security or any other confidential information.
+Don’t reply to any such emails or disclose any personal information in these websites.
+If you think you’ve received a fraudulent email that looks like it is from APS or AFL, forward the entire email including the header and footer to email@example.com and then delete it from your email account.

 A cookie is a text-only string of data, which often includes a random unique identifier that is sent to your computer or mobile phone browser from a website’s computer and is stored on your device.
 Each website can send its own cookie to your browser if your browser’s preferences allow it, but (to protect your privacy) your browser only permits a website to access the cookies it has already sent to you, not the cookies sent to you by other websites.
 Many websites do this whenever a user visits their website in order to track online traffic flows.